Smulchman/historical-media/README.md

 ## Questions

-The GitHub used to host the files of this application is (INSERT SAM GITHUB) If you have any questions, please contact us on the GitHub.
+The GitHub used to host the files of this application is Smulchman.
+If you have any questions, please contact us on the GitHub.
 We will reach back to you as soon as possible